 3. Bugatti Mistral Roadster: $5 Million

-Bugatti will produce only 99 Mistral Roadsters, and they have all been purchased before entering the production line.
+Bugatti will produce only 99 Mistral Roadsters, which have all been purchased before entering the production line.

 Bugatti’s primary goal with the Mistral Roadster is to create the fastest roadster on the road.
-To achieve their ambition, the French luxury car brand uses the 1,577-horsepower engine created for the Chiron Super Sport 300+.
+The French luxury car brand uses the 1,577-horsepower engine created for the Chiron Super Sport 300+ to achieve its ambition.

 Buyers of the Mistral Roadster can expect to receive their new car in 2024.